The FM Professional

 Mary Carnes

-Give people what they need
+Give employees what they need to succeed

-For many companies, the office will be a community and collaboration center.
-This leads to space composition that includes a lot of meeting and collaborative workspaces.
 When planning for this new hybrid workplace, always keep employee needs top of mind.

 “It’s about creating and understanding what the real reasons are for that office.”